entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  3. Triangular depression posterior to supraorbital vault: absent (0); present (1).
 > Dennis and Miles (1979b), Character 14, in part; Carr (1991), Character 3; Carr and Hlavin (2010), Character 3; Rücklin *et al*.
 (2016), Character 3; Zhu Y *et al*.
 (2016), Character 3; Jobbins *et al*.
 (2022, 2024), Character 3; Xue *et al*. (submitted), Character 3.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  4. Neurocranial process or thickening: absent (0); thickening (1); distinct process (2).
 > Dennis and Miles (1979b), Character 16, in part; Carr (1991), Character 4; Carr and Hlavin (2010), Character 4; Rücklin *et al*.
 (2016), Character 4; Zhu Y *et al*.
 (2016), Character 4; Jobbins *et al*.
 (2022, 2024), Character 4; Xue *et al*. (submitted), Character 4.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  5. Posterior development of rostral plate: not developed (0); subtriangular (1); T-shaped (2).
 > Carr (1991), Character 5; Carr and Hlavin (2010), Character 5; Rücklin *et al*.
 (2015), Character 5; Zhu Y *et al*.
 (2016), Character 5; Jobbins *et al*.
 (2022, 2024), Character 5; Xue *et al*. (submitted), Character 5.